maniospas/fairbench-tiny/README.md

 # fairBench-tiny

+*Fairness metrics at wire speed.*

-This is a high-performance C++ utility for evaluating basic fairness metrics from large tabular datasets.
+This is a high-performance C utility for evaluating basic fairness metrics from large tabular datasets.

 It provides a lightweight alternative to the [**FairBench**](https://github.com/mever-team/FairBench) Python framework for bias and fairness assessment.
 This variation is ideal for environments where speed and memory efficiency are critical by streaming through a file and accumulating values without loading all data in memory.